-Drilling was completed on seven of the twelve planned 100m spaced lines and one of the three planned 50m infill lines.
-A total of 53 drill holes have been completed to date for 4424.5m and final assays have been received for 39 of these holes.
-Overall drilling progress to date has exceeded expectations and the program will be completed approximately two months ahead of schedule.
-A summary of the better intersections received for each of the sections drilled to date follows below.
+A summary of the better intersections received for each of the sections drilled to date in 2015 follows below.
 A drill hole location plan and a table of full assay results are provided in Figure 1 and Table 1 respectively.